isabelc/rising-sign-calculator/readme.txt

 == Installation ==

-1. Log in to you WordPress dashboard.
+1. Log in to your WordPress dashboard.
 2. Go to 'Plugins -> Add New'
 3. Click 'Upload', then upload the plugin file that you purchased.
 4. Activate the plugin by clicking "Activate".